willhains/fig/README.md

 By default, Fig will search for config files in a `fig` subdirectory of the current working directory.
 If it doesn't find a `fig` subdirectory there, it will search parent directories until it finds one.

 This, and all of Fig's defaults, can be customised by placing an `env.fig` file in the current working directory or one of its parent directories.
+Alternatively, you can use environment variables or JVM `-D` args.
+(The latter takes precedence over `env.conf` settings.)

 | `env.fig`     | Env Var   | Default | Purpose |
 |---------------|-----------|---------|---------|